ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/code-challenge.md

 - clear the session
 - dispatch the `logoutSuccess` event.

 This makes the tests for it similar to the "on login success" tests for the `login$` effect, only without all of the argument passing and checking since the `logout` related actions and methods do not take arguments.
+Also, the session is cleared instead of saved.

 **Hint #2:** `logoutSuccess$` is a lot like `loginSuccess$` with only the details of the action and the actual path navigated to differing.
 This makes `loginSuccess$` a pretty good model for what you need to do.